News You Can Use

 From Non-Voters to New Voters: How Libraries Can Engage their Communities in the 2020 Elections and Beyond (ALA Public Policy & Advocacy Office and ALA Office for Diversity, Literacy and Outreach Services)

-Nancy Kranich, Lecturer and Special Projects Librarian, Rutgers University (Moderator); Kendra Cochran, Statewide Voter Engagement Coordinator, POWER: Philadelphians Organized to Witness, Empower and Rebuild; Maggie Bush, Programs and Outreach Director, League of Women Voters of the US; Jean M. Canosa Albano, Assistant Director for Public Services, Springfield (MA) City Library; Megan Murray Cusick, Assistant Director, State Advocacy, American Library Association
+Nancy Kranich, Lecturer and Special Projects Librarian, Rutgers University (Moderator); Kendra Cochran, Statewide Voter Engagement Coordinator, POWER: Philadelphians Organized to Witness, Empower and Rebuild; Maggie Bush, Programs and Outreach Director, League of Women Voters of the US; Abby Kiesa, Director of Impact, CIRCLE: the Center for Information and Research on Civic Learning & Engagement; Jean M. Canosa Albano, Assistant Director for Public Services, Springfield (MA) City Library; Michelle Francis, Executive Director, Ohio Library Council

 Millions of Americans go unheard in our elections because they don’t vote.
 Young people, people of color, and people with lower incomes and education levels have particularly lower rates of voter participation.
 However, innovative programs have found successful ways to promote engagement among these potential voters.
 Hear from voting experts and libraries about how your library can deliver nonpartisan information and programs that advance equitable participation in the upcoming 2020 elections and beyond – and why now is a great time to start!